Dr. Margaret Swift

 • blog

-• Humans have been and always will be a part of African savanna ecology.
-How will increasing human activity (fencing, urbanization, agriculture) affect the conservation and persistence of wild populations and communities?
+• How will increasing human activity (fencing, urbanization, agriculture) affect the conservation and persistence of wild populations and communities?

 research projects